The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

-\noi \textbf{Framework and main results.} Let us give a precise overview of the present article which provides tail estimates and characterizes the first-order behavior of the Horton-Strahler number of critical Galton-Watson trees conditioned to have size $n$ and whose offspring distribution is in the domain of attraction of an $\alpha$-stable law with $\alpha\in[1,2]$.
+Let us give a precise overview of the present article which provides tail estimates and characterizes the first-order behavior of the Horton--Strahler number of critical Galton--Watson trees conditioned to have size $n$ and whose offspring distribution is in the domain of attraction of an $\alpha$-stable law with $\alpha\in[1,2]$.
 This framework extends the finite variance case, where $\alpha= 2$, and it includes the so-called spectrally positive Cauchy (or $1$-stable) laws.
-To that end, let us introduce our basic notations and assumptions.
+To that end, let us introduce our basic notation and assumptions.